+div

   1. Who will direct my program?

   All Lake Forest programs are directed by either an on-site director employed by the College (Paris), a faculty member who accompanies the group (Greece, Border Studies), or someone designated by the provider partner (Granada, New Zealand).

   On-site directors for ACM (Associated Colleges of the Midwest) programs may be individuals from the host country employed by ACM or faculty members from one of the consortium colleges.
 The Chicago programs maintain staff and offices in Chicago.

   2. What kind of credit will I earn?

-Participants in other approved programs will earn transfer credit for courses completed with grades of C- or better.
+  Participants in any other programs, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
 All programs must be approved by the College before transfer credit can be earned; certain programs may have been pre-approved for transfer credit and students can consult with Ashley Sinclair, Director of Off-Campus Programs, for details.
 Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA except for honors calculations.

-Students must successfully complete 15 semester hours to earn the equivalent of 4 Lake Forest credits.
+  Students must successfully complete 15 US semester hours to earn the equivalent of 4 Lake Forest credits.
 Certain programs may have a different credit system, and the program profile will explain credit transfer requirements.

   3. What are student living arrangements?